 The 12 years leading up to the 1730s became known as The Tulip Era or Lale Devri in Turkish.
 It was a relatively peaceful time, during which the Ottoman Empire began to orient itself towards Europe.

-The contemporary festival’s events happen across Istanbul every spring for the month of April.
+The contemporary festival’s events happen across the city every spring for the month of April.
 Exactly when the flowers are at their best however, is climate dependent.
-In 2024 the festival is expected to be for the last 3 weeks of April, possibly into early May.
+After Istanbul’s late snow in winter 2025 the tulips are expected to be at their best over the last 3 weeks of April, possibly into early May.

-Teams of gardeners will have planted millions of tulips citywide, throughout parks and public spaces.
+Teams of gardeners will have planted millions of bulbs citywide, throughout parks and public spaces.
 During the festival you’ll find them in full bloom, inviting you to wander.
-The park authorities will put on performances, concerts and exhibitions to accompany them.
+The park authorities will put on performances, concerts, exhibitions and activities to accompany them.

-Which parks are best for the Tulip Festival 2023?
+Best parks for the Tulip Festival in 2025

 Emirgan Park, European side